-The historic start of mobile New York sports betting last Saturday means many things, including that monthly handle and revenue reports in the Empire State never will be the same moving forward.
+The historic start of NY Sports Betting Apps last Saturday means many things, including that monthly handle and revenue reports in the Empire State never will be the same moving forward.

 With that said, upstate retail sportsbook numbers for December, along with year-end figures, were released on Thursday by the New York State Gaming Commission (NYSGC).